AS WELL AS BEING FUN & CHALLENGING, THIS CAN HELP YOU DEVELOP YOUR SKILLS AND FOR THOSE IN BUSINESS IT OFFERS GREAT MARKETING POTENTIAL!!

 An album of all the Gold and Silver winners is created and placed on the Guilds external Facebook page* and all Gold and Silver scoring images will be entered into the Image of the Year competition (the final round of which is done in print format).
 Images that achieve Gold Bars will also be published in the Guild's Creative Light magazine.

-Also, our Chair of Judges will choose 4 'Images of the Month' from any sections as the 'Images of the Month' and one of these 4 will also be selected as the overall winner.
+Also, 4 overall 'Images of the Month' will be chosen from all the entries in a month, and one of these will also be selected as the overall winner.
 All 4 will receive a designed product of their image supplied by our friends at the fantastic 'One Vision Imaging'.
 The rare Guild 'Image Of The Month' logo will be tastefully placed on the print, so you can show your achievement to the world.

 *Please note that any images involving nudity cannot be published externally by us but will be scored in the same way as all other entries.